luigiselmi/dl_remote_sensing/README.md

 * [EuroSAT](https://github.com/phelber/EuroSAT)

 Many more datasets can be found at the [Image Analysis and Data Fusion](https://eod-grss-ieee.com/) and [SpaceNet](https://spacenet.ai/) websites.

+## Deep learning models for LULC classification
+Several deep learning architectures have been used in computer vision for image classification and semantic segmentatin tasks that can be used in remote sensing applications.

 ## Notebooks
 The notebooks address the basic tasks: classification at the scene and pixel levels.